rpgoldman/py4cl2/index.md

 This shouldn't be a bottleneck if you're planning to run "long" processes in python.
 (For example, deep learning :). )
 - Virtual environments: [`pycmd`](#pycmd) (`*python-command*` in `py4cl`): Choose which python binary to use.
 Works with miniconda.
 - Multiple python processes (not documented here) - parallel execution?
-- Tested on SBCL and CCL
+- Tested on SBCL, CCL, ABCL, and ECL (as mentioned in the [original README][bendudson/py4cl]) does not have `uiop:launch-program`; known issues for full support with ABCL include
 - No support for inheriting python classes - should require MOP
 - Embeddable into lisp-image - the code from py4cl.py is copied into *python-code* and heredocs are used